pi0/mangler/README.md

 This project was forked by pi0 (pooya parsa) from version 1.2.5 to github

+# How to get
+as a quick start you can get apk builds from [here](http://pi0.ir/files/dl/mangler/apk/)

 # Why?

 Our project’s motto is: “No one should use our software… ever”